Search element - Quick search bar

 • You may want to express and freeze your milk for occasional times away from your baby.

-• Hand expressing is useful for the times when a pump is not convenient or available.
+• Hand expressing is useful for times when a pump is not convenient or available.

-• Even if you are using a breast pump, you may find you can get more milk at the end of an expressing session, if you hand express for a few minutes.
+• Even if you are using a breast pump, you may find you can get more milk at the end of an expressing session by hand expressing for a few minutes.

 • For mums who need to increase their milk supply, combining hand expressing with electric pumping has been found to improve milk production.1